digital-asset/daml/triggers/simulations/overview.rst

 - number of ledger client submissions that are currently in-flight and are issued per trigger evaluation cycle
 - difference between the trigger and ledger ACS views (by contract template) per trigger evaluation cycle.

+These performance metrics may then be subjected to an offline analysis.

-When architecting a collection of triggers and contracts designed to interact with a ledger, a component based design is taken for describing the simulation.
+When architecting a collection of triggers and templates designed to interact with contracts on a ledger, a component based design is taken for describing the simulation.
 Each component models:

 - a composable set of primitive trigger definitions - this allows: